 If one of these tests fail, you'll need someone at Meta to take a look.
 Since pull requests can only be imported by Meta employees, whoever imported the pull request should be able to facilitate any details.

-Running CI tests locally: Most open source collaborators rely on CircleCI and Appveyor to see the results of these tests.
+Running CI tests locally: Most open source collaborators rely on CircleCI to see the results of these tests.
 If you'd rather verify your changes locally using the same configuration as CircleCI, CircleCI provides a command line interface with the ability to run jobs locally.

 How do I upgrade the Xcode version used in CI tests?